 The approach has dramatically improved pupil happiness, confidence and skill in writing, reading and speaking.
 As our children have built a bank of language, including vocabulary, their desire to write and read has also improved.

 If you would like to see Talk 4 Writing 'in action' in the Early Years, please do come to our Harvest workshop where you can see Reception actively learning using this approach in our 'Little Red Hen' story.

-We have decided to follow the Singaporean approach to mathematics in Reception this year to match the rest of our school.
+We have decided to follow the Singaporean approach to mathematics in Reception to match the rest of our school.
 We have created a syllabus in line with Development Matters using the Maths No Problem and Early Bird Kindergarten resources, creating a plan for our reception children that align with the rest of the school.